Ladybirds

 Ladybirds Pre-school works to provide a safe, caring and stimulating environment where children learn through play, both in and out of doors.

-The curriculum, planning and timetable are planned, using the ‘Early Years Foundation Stage’ and the “Plan, Do, Review” cycle from ‘High Scope’ educational approach to learning.
+The curriculum, planning and timetable are planned, using the ‘Early Years Foundation Stage and Birth to Five Matters’ and the “Plan, Do, Review” cycle from ‘High Scope’ educational approach to learning.

 Ladybirds Pre-School has a high ratio of adults to children, 1 adult to 3 children under 3 years old and 1 adult to 6 children over 3 years, this enables us to: